Watch: Peter Beck says NZ about to have its 'Apollo moment'

 Rocket Lab's rockets were now the fourth most launched in the world after Space X, Russia and China, he said.

+When you included components, 38 per cent of all space rockets launched last year contained Rocket Lab components on them somewhere, he said.

-With two launch pads - one at Ahuriri Point at the southern tip of Māhia Peninsula and one in Virginia - Rocket Lab now had the capability to launch a rocket every 72 hours, he said.
+With multiple launch pads - including two at Ahuriri Point at the southern tip of Māhia Peninsula and one in the US state of Virginia - Rocket Lab now had the capability to launch a rocket every 72 hours for the next 20 years, he said.

 Why go to space from New Zealand?